AMendezF/Advanced-Developing-of-Python-Apps-Final-Exercise/README.md

 #  Advanced-Developing-of-Python-Apps-Final-Exercise

-This an exercise for a python advanced learning course.
+This is an exercise that I did for a python advanced learning course.

 The exercise is divided into two parts: